PrincetonUniversity/installing_python_packages/README.md

 srun python myscript.py
 ```

-The job is submitted to the cluster with: `sbatch job.slurm`.
+The job is submitted to the cluster with: `$ sbatch job.slurm`.
 Note that the `anaconda3` module is loaded in the Slurm script.

 If the installation failed and packages were downloaded then you should remove those packages before proceeding (see contents of `~/.local/lib/`).